 Whether you have siblings squabbling over territory or simply a kid proud of her domain, textured name plates are a great way to claim some space.
 Create a decorated name plate to hang on your preschooler's door and help her practice letter recognition and her fine motor skills!

-- Cut out a piece of cardboard about nine or ten inches long and four inches wide.
-Note: The length of the cardboard can be customized for the length of your child's name.
+Cut out a piece of cardboard about nine or ten inches long and four inches wide.
+Note: The length of the cardboard can be customized depending on the length of your child's name.
 If her name is very long, you might want to consider using a nickname.

-- Write your child's name in big bubble letters on the cardboard, with a little space between each letter.
+Write your child's name in big bubble letters on the cardboard, leaving a little space between each letter.

-- Have her choose between lentils, birdseed, confetti or glitter, and then invite her to sprinkle it all over the glue, covering the letters completely to add texture.
+Have her choose between lentils, birdseed, confetti or glitter, and then invite her to sprinkle it all over the glue, covering the letters completely to add texture.
+Let dry.

-- Tie a pretty ribbon through the holes and hang it on her door, so everyone knows whose room it is!
+Tie a ribbon through the holes and hang it on her door, so everyone knows whose room it is!